neolink557/platzi_clon_app/README.md

 # Platzi App Clone For Android 👾👾👾

-Hi Stranger! this is the plazi clon app, I create this proyect based on the oficial app of Platzi and I try to recreate it for myself
+Hi Stranger! this is the plazi clon app, I created this project based on the oficial Platzi app and tried to recreate it by myself.

 ## The app contains